-• Liquidity: any guarantee received other than cash should be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing so that it can be sold quickly at a price that is close to pre-sale valuation.
-The financial guarantees received should also comply with the provisions of Article 56 of Directive 2009/65/EC.
+• Liquidity: any non-cash collateral received should be highly liquid and traded on a regulated market or multilateral trading facility at transparent prices so that it can be sold quickly at a price close to the pre-sale valuation.
+The financial guarantees received should also comply with the provisions of article 56 of Directive 2009/65/EC.

-- Valuation: the guarantees received should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as financial guarantees unless suitably conservative haircuts are in place.
-Said guarantees are marked to market and increased by a variation margin relative to the securities lent. - Issuer credit quality: the financial guarantees received should be of high quality. - Correlation: the financial guarantees received by the SICAV must be issued by an entity independent of the counterparty and should not be highly correlated with the counterparty's performance. - Financial guarantee diversification (asset concentration): the financial guarantees should be sufficiently diversified in terms of country, markets and issuers.
+• Valuation: the guarantees received should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as financial guarantees unless suitably conservative haircuts are in place.
+Said guarantees are marked to market and increased by a variation margin relative to the securities lent.

+Issuer credit quality: the financial guarantees received should be of high quality.

+• Correlation: the financial guarantees received by the SICAV must be issued by an entity independent of the counterparty and should not be highly correlated with the counterparty's performance.

+• Financial guarantee diversification (asset concentration): the financial guarantees should be sufficiently diversified in terms of country, markets and issuers.
 The criterion of sufficient diversification with respect to issuer concentration is considered to be respected if the UCITS receives from a counterparty as part of efficient portfolio management techniques a basket of financial guarantees with a maximum exposure to a given issuer of 20% of the UCITS' net asset value.
 When a UCITS is exposed to different counterparties, the different baskets of financial guarantees should be aggregated to calculate the 20% limit of exposure to a single issuer.
 By way of derogation from this sub-paragraph, a UCITS may be fully collateralised in different transferable securities and money market instruments issued or guaranteed by a Member State, one or more of its local authorities, a third country, or a public international body to which one or more Member States belong.
 Such a UCITS should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the UCITS' net asset value.
-UCITS that intend to be fully collateralised in securities issued or guaranteed by a Member State should disclose this fact in their prospectus.
-UCITS must also identify the Member States, local authorities, or public international bodies issuing or guaranteeing transferable securities which they are able to accept as guarantees for more than 20% of their net asset value.
+UCITS that intend to be fully collateralised in securities issued or guaranteed by a Member States, local authorities, or public international bodies issuing or guaranteeing transferable securities which they are able to accept as guarantees for more than 20% of their net asset value.